Beginning Teacher Assistance Program

 The Ecosystem of Empowerment for ECEs programming includes the following:

-• Regional sign-up at this webpage (sign up for the 2024-2025 school year will be available starting in July 2024)
+• Regional sign-up at this webpage (sign ups will be available starting in July 2024 and will continue at the beginning of each semester hereafter)

 • Any teacher who needs ECE support or who is seeking their BTAP—whether they are a member or not—can sign up for this programming.

-• Participants will be grouped regionally and paired with two accomplished teachers as regional facilitator/mentors who will support them during the entirety of their experience and for 12 additional months after you complete your BTAP
+• Participants will be grouped regionally and paired with two accomplished teachers as regional facilitator/mentors who will support them during the entire two years of the program.
+Participants self-select into these regions.

-Missouri Rules and Regulations, 5 CSR 20-400.385, requires teachers to take a Beginning Teacher Assistance Program if they want to upgrade their Initial Certification to a Career Continuous Certification.
+Missouri Rules and Regulations, 5 CSR 20-400.385, requires teachers to take a Beginning Teacher Assistance Program that is two (2) years long in order to upgrade their Initial Certification to a Career Continuous Certification.
 Missouri NEA previously had the “I Can Do It” training that did serve this purpose.

 Cost: $75 for Members, $100 for Non-Members.